PrincetonUniversity/xicsrt/doc_source/pages/development.rst

     **In progress by S. Mishra**

   | Time Estimate: **2 weeks**
-  | Create an object named `XicsrtOpticCrystalToroidal`.
+  | Create a toroidal shape named `ShapeToroidal`.
 Object should be very
-    similar to :any:`XicsrtOpticCrystalSpherical` but with toroidal geometry.
+    similar to :any:`ShapeSphere` but with toroidal geometry.
     The object should be defined with a major and minor radius.
-Test against :any:`XicsrtOpticCrystal`, :any:`XicsrtOpticCrystalSpherical` and
+Test against :any:`ShapePlane`, :any:`ShapeSphere` and
-    `XicsrtOpticCrystalCylindrical`.
+    `ShapeCylindrical`.

   |     added: 2021-01-24 by Novimir